 The above are the key performance indicators.
 However, there are tools created by community members that display other useful information: ROI, number of delegators, active epochs, current reported height, involvement in adversarial forks, and their performance.
 It is a good idea to consider these other indicators when selecting a stake pool to delegate your stake.
-Some nice community built tools are
+Some resourceful community built tools are:

-There are some off-protocol factors that you may want to consider before delegating your stake.
+There are some off-protocol factors that you might want to consider before delegating your stake.
 For example, you might be interested in delegating to a stake pool that:

 - Is operated by someone that you trust

 - Is operated by an NGO

 - Runs on green energy

 - Donates part of its profit to a particular cause that you want to support